Joseph H. Stuart: Lawyer

 He opened a law practice in Topeka, Kansas, in 1879, but he was not admitted to the Kansas Bar Association until 1883.
-Stuart moved to San Diego, California, in 1890, based upon feedback from the South Caroline Supreme Court, he was admitted to the bar.
-That made him the first African American male lawyers in San Diego County, California.
+Stuart moved to San Diego, California, in 1890, based upon feedback from the South Carolina Supreme Court, he was admitted to the bar.
+That made him the first African American male lawyer in San Diego County, California.
 It was not likely, though, that he could make enough money to support himself.
 There were about 329 African Americans in San Diego, but Denver had ten times that number.
 He moved to Denver, Colorado, around 1891 to improve his health, as many did in the 19th century.
 He was admitted to the Colorado Bar Association on December 1, 1891, which made him the second black man to be admitted to the bar in the state; Edwin Henry Hackley was the first.
 He established a law practice in the Kittredge Building in downtown Denver.
 He was a member and counsellor of the board of directors of the Afro-American Life and Benefit Association.

 Stuart practiced law after end of his two-year term (1895-1897) as a legislator.
 In 1907, he travelled to Trinidad to defend Grattan Turner, a black man from Denver who was charged with the murder of Manuel Chavez at Starkville.
 Chavez died a few weeks before the start of the trial.
 Stuart had a client who was being harassed, according to the Franklin's Paper the Statesman.
 The Anti-Saloon League worked through the Berlew Detective Agency to target the one drug store owned by an African American out of hundreds of drug stores in the city.
 Charges asserted that Stuart's client, George A. Allen, had sold liquor at his drugstore on Sunday.
 The charges were "uncertain and conflicting" and Allen was acquitted by March 26, 1910.